HL7/davinci-crd/input/pagecontent/implementation.md

 #### General strategies

 It will be common that the amount of information provided may be inadequate for a CRD server to confidently assert whether the requested service is covered or whether prior authorization is needed.
-Often the answer will be something like "if it's in network, then...", "if it's done on an out-patient basis, then...", or "if it's billed under one of these 3 codes, then..."
+Often the answer will be something like "if it is in network, then...", "if it is done on an out-patient basis, then...", or "if it is billed under one of these 3 codes, then..."
 The base results will fit into one of four buckets: "not covered", "covered with prior authorization required", "covered, with prior authorization granted", or "covered with no authorization needed".
-Typically, the "covered, with prior authorization granted" will not occur if there are multiple possible answers, as payers will not want to grant authorization if it's not clear what service will actually be billed.
+Typically, the "covered, with prior authorization granted" will not occur if there are multiple possible answers, as payers will not want to grant authorization if it is not clear what service will actually be billed.
 This means that, even in the worst case, a payer could theoretically provide a response with three coverage-information extensions, each documenting the circumstances in which that coverage circumstance will apply.

 As much as possible, payers should endeavor to do exactly this.
 The specification allows payers to indicate the list of billing codes under which a given option will hold, as well as qualifiers such as "in network", "out of network", "performer type", etc. that apply to a specific coverage assertion.